Fairblock/privgov/readme.md

 A governance proposal can be created by executing the tx `privgovd tx gov submit-proposal [path-to-proposal-file] --from [user] --chain-id privgov`.
 A sample proposal file can be found in `draft_proposal.json`.

-> ℹ️ When specifying the from user, or users in general throughout this tutorial, do not use `bob`.
-This user has some problematic aspects that can cause the tutorial to not run, and has been seen in other cosmos sdk chain tests.
+So to start the governance process, make a governance proposal by running the following command:

 ```bash
 privgovd tx gov submit-proposal draft_proposal.json --from fred --chain-id privgov
 ```

+> ℹ️ When specifying the from user, or users in general throughout this tutorial, do not use `bob`.
+This user has some problematic aspects that can cause the tutorial to not run, and has been seen in other cosmos sdk chain tests.

 Once the proposal is created, query the proposal to assess its details.
 You can now get the unique identity and pubkey for the proposal.